 Brainspotting

-Brainspotting is a brain- based therapy that easily combines with talk therapy and often helps client's to achieve their desired outcome more quickly and completely than talk therapy alone.
-Brainspotting tends to yield a deep and long lasting change / recovery from the underlying causes that may be causing symptoms.
-In addition to symptom reduction, clients often report overall feeling more grounded, clear and connected to themselves.
+Brainspotting is powerful and effective treatment method that easily combines with talk therapy and often helps clients to achieve their desired outcome faster and completely then talk therapy alone.
+Brainspotting tends to yield a deep and long lasting change from the underlying experiences that may be causing symptoms.
+In addition to symptom reduction and behavior change; clients often report overall feeling more grounded, clear and connected to themselves.

 How Brainspotting works:

-Our eyes and brains are intricately woven together and signals sent from our eyes are deeply processed in the brain which then reflexively and intuitively redirects where we look.
-Trauma and stress can overwhelm the brain’s processing capacity, leaving behind pieces of the trauma, frozen in an unprocessed state.
+Upsetting and confusing experiences can overwhelm the brain and leave behind unprocessed traumatic impressions that manifest as psychological or emotional problems in a person’s life.
 Brainspotting uses our field of vision to find where we are holding these traumas, seeking the specific internal spot where the trauma is stored.
+Once a ‘brainspot’ is identified, deep processing acts to release and resolve the unprocessed traumatic impression.
 It then allows deep non-verbal processing to release and resolve the trauma.
 It is based on the premise that the brain is naturally self-healing and the role of the therapist is to set and hold a frame that promotes the client’s innate self-healing capacities.
+Brainspotting does not remove memories of traumatic life events; it safely and effectively diminishes the negative feelings associated with the events.

 - Stress and trauma from physical injuries or medical issues